RQWorldblender/io_scene_numdlb/README.md

 # Super Smash Bros.
 Ultimate model and animation importers for Blender (io_scene_numdlb)
 Imports data referenced by NUMDLB files and NUANMB files (binary model and animation formats used by some games developed by Bandai-Namco).
 May work for other games using the same format.
 Unlike the original MAXScript, this set of scripts is cross-platform, as they will work on any operating system that Blender and Python exist for.
 The readability in the rewritten model importer script is also improved, with the main function split into several smaller ones.

-**The model importer script is now ready for daily use, but the animation importer script is not yet (it can read some data, but not actually import it).
+**The model importer script is now ready for daily use, but the animation importer script is not yet (it can read and import most data, but transformations are not correct).
 There are a few limitations in the model importer script:**

 * Vertex colors are set, but the alpha channel is not used, as there is no way to set it within the Blender UI.

-* Bone roll is not calculated, so animations imported from files may cause meshes to deform incorrectly, although I'm working on a NUANMB importer in hopes of solving this problem.
+* Animations imported from files may cause meshes to deform incorrectly, although I'm working on a NUANMB importer in hopes of solving this problem.

+* The following kinds of textures are read, but currently not imported (the Cycles and EEVEE (2.80 and later) rendering engines may support them however):
+    * Normal maps
+    * PRM maps
+    * Emissive maps

 ## Where to obtain assets
 * Project thread: <https://www.vg-resource.com/thread-34836.html>